Fudan-iGEM/2025-wiki/pages/safety.md

 **Genetic Circuit Overview:**[^12]

-Our circuit integrates three core modules: a riboregulatory system, a biotin auxotrophy strategy, and a nuclease-based kill switch.
+The circuit integrates three core modules: a riboregulatory system, a biotin auxotrophy strategy, and a nuclease-based kill switch.

 - **Riboregulatory module:** The pLtetO promoter is repressed by TetR and activated by aTc to express trans-activating RNA (taRNA).
 Meanwhile, the pLlacO promoter is repressed by LacI and activated by IPTG to drive cis-repressing RNA (crRNA) along with an essential gene.
 The taRNA and crRNA interact through a looped intermediate structure that exposes the crRNA’s ribosome binding site (RBS), enabling expression of the downstream essential gene.
-- **Biotin auxotrophy module:** Here, the *bioAB* operon is replaced with the ampicillin resistance gene (*bla*).
+- **Biotin auxotrophy module:** The *bioAB* operon is replaced with the ampicillin resistance gene (*bla*).
 Normally, *bioA* produces the precursor of biotin’s heterocyclic ring, while *bioB* catalyzes the final ring closure to generate active biotin.
 Disruption of both genes creates an auxotrophic strain that requires exogenous biotin for growth.
-- **Nuclease kill-switch module:** Constitutive expression of EcoRI nuclease (magenta) kills cells unless protected by EcoRI methyltransferase (yellow), which is itself placed under aTc regulation.
+- **Nuclease kill-switch module:** Constitutive expression of EcoRI nuclease  kills cells unless protected by EcoRI methyltransferase, which is itself placed under aTc regulation.

 Together, these modules ensure that *E. coli* can only survive when all three inputs—**aTc, IPTG, and exogenous biotin**—are present simultaneously.
 This layered safeguard prevents accidental survival caused by the leakage of any single module.